 You should view the tax implications of a proposed transaction holistically.
 Tax structuring and tax due diligence are necessary to ensure your long-term tax objectives are achieved.

-Tax structuring seeks to identify the optimal tax structure for a transaction, preferable one that achieves a step-up in the tax basis of assets.
+- Tax structuring: Tax structuring seeks to identify the optimal tax structure for a transaction, preferably one that achieves a step-up in the tax basis of assets.
 Possible ways to achieve a step-up may include a:

 - Direct asset purchase

 - Deemed asset purchase (e.g., Section 338(h)(10) or Section 336(e) elections, purchase of a disregarded entity)

 - Purchase of an ownership interest in a partnership or limited liability company that’s classified as a partnership for tax purposes